globant-ui/css-training/content/architecture-beginner/media-queries.md

 }
 ```

-Noticed that in the expressions of the previous examples we use `min-device-width` or `max-width` to describe the requirements of the device, these are called media features.
+Notice that in the expressions of the previous examples we use `min-device-width` or `max-width` to describe the requirements of the device, these are called media features.
 In fact, media features here are `device-width` and `max-width` and there others like `color`, `aspect-ratio`, `orientation`.
 And they are usually prefixed with "min-" or "max-" in order to express "greater than" or "less than" and avoid using "<" and ">" symbols, which would conflict with HTML.

 #### Info